DamandeepS/timeslot-picker/README.md

 The element can be used to display a slider with timeslots at 30 minutes interval.
 User can select a slot (Max 6 units).
 An overlay is shown as slider to select slots

+### As Polymer 3 demos are not working right now, Please check the demo [here](https://timeslot-picker.stackblitz.io)

 ## Properties